ezoushen/DelegateProxy/README.md

 section, and the rows property, which represents the rows for the section. `SectionData` conforms to `MutableSectionDataProtocol` because it provides a mutable implementation of the rows property.

-## TableViewProxy
+## ReloadDelegateProxy

-`TableViewProxy` is a concrete implementation of `DelegateProxy` designed specifically for `UITableView`.
+`ReloadDelegateProxy` is a concrete implementation of `DelegateProxy` designed specifically for `UITableView` and `UICollectionView`.
+It provides a simple way to customize the behavior of a `UITableView`/`UICollectionView` by intercepting and controlling its delegate and data source methods.

-It provides a simple way to customize the behavior of a `UITableView` by intercepting and controlling its delegate and data source methods.
+## ReloadDelegateProxyInterceptor

-## TableViewProxyInterceptor
+`ReloadDelegateProxyInterceptor` is another concrete implementation of `DelegateProxy` that allows you to create custom interceptors for `UITableView`/`UICollectionView` delegate/dataSource methods.

-`TableViewProxyInterceptor` is another concrete implementation of `DelegateProxy` that allows you to create custom interceptors for `UITableView` methods.
 By creating a subclass of `TableViewProxyInterceptor` and implementing the methods you want to intercept, you can easily customize the behavior of a `UITableView` without having to implement a full `TableViewProxy` subclass.

 Here's an example of a custom interceptor for a `UITableView`: